Greenhouse Gas (GHG) Emissions Reduction Targets

 Emissions reductions are from a 2019 baseline.

-Our Approach to Managing Methane Emissions
+Managing Methane Emissions

 Effectively managing methane emissions may offer a near-term opportunity for society to positively impact Earth’s climate.
 Methane is relevant to our Natural Gas Gathering and Processing (G&P) assets operations and we manage it by: